1natsu172/vscode-insert-linebreak-tag/README.md

 # insert-br-tag

-This is the README for your extension "insert-br-tag".
+This is the README "insert-br-tag".

 Very easy to insert `<br>` HTML tag keybind, with Dreamweaver's keybinding style.